-Treatments for eating disorders include counseling, education and medication.
+Treatments for eating disorders include therapy, education and medication.
 Find out what works.By Mayo Clinic Staff

 Eating disorder treatment depends on your particular disorder and your symptoms.
-It typically includes a combination of psychological counseling (psychotherapy), nutrition education, medical monitoring and sometimes medications.
+It typically includes a combination of psychological therapy (psychotherapy), nutrition education, medical monitoring and sometimes medications.

-Eating disorder treatment also involves addressing other health problems caused by an eating disorder, which can be serious or even life-threatening if they go untreated for long enough.
+Eating disorder treatment also involves addressing other health problems caused by an eating disorder, which can be serious or even life-threatening if they go untreated for too long.
 If an eating disorder doesn't improve with standard treatment or causes health problems, you may need hospitalization or another type of inpatient program.

-Having an organized approach to eating disorder treatment can help you manage symptoms, regain a healthy weight, and maintain your physical and mental health.
+Having an organized approach to eating disorder treatment can help you manage symptoms, return to a healthy weight, and maintain your physical and mental health.

 Where to start

-You may start by seeing your family doctor or mental health counselor, such as a psychologist.
-You may also need to see other health professionals who specialize in eating disorder treatment.
-Other members of your treatment team may include:
+Whether you start by seeing your primary care practitioner or some type of mental health professional, you'll likely benefit from a referral to a team of professionals who specialize in eating disorder treatment.
+Members of your treatment team may include:

-- A registered dietitian to provide nutritional counseling.
+- A registered dietitian to provide education on nutrition and meal planning.

 - Medical or dental specialists to treat health or dental problems that result from your eating disorder.